All Episodes

 Have you noticed what's going on with this?

-The DNC and Howard Dean and a number of others, you know, even Romney, or even Obama himself is saying, hey, Imit's a much better debater than I am.
+Even Romney, or even Obama himself is saying, Mitt's a much better debater than I am.

-And it it's it's he's got a he's got a tough task.
+And he's got a tough task.

-I mean, guy can do nothing but lie, which is what he does.
+I mean, Guy can do nothing but lie, which is what he does.

-I mean, the the election is over.
+I mean, the election is over.

-Uh David Pluff tells us the election is over.
+David Pluff tells us the election is over.

-Uh F. Chuck Todd's the election's over, uh David Gregory says the election's over.
+David Gregory says the election's over.

-43% of voters are certain they will vote for Romney.
+For example, Rasmussen yesterday, 43% of voters are certain they will vote for Romney.

-Forty-two percent are certain that they will vote for Obama.
+42% are certain that they will vote for Obama.

 The remaining 15% are either uncommitted or open to changing their mind.

-So, according to Rasmussen, 43% are solid Romney, 42% solid Obama, 15% yet to be persuaded.
+So according to Rasmussen, 43% are solid Romney, 42% solid Obama, 15% yet to be persuaded.

-There's something else happening out there, and I uh I don't want to make too big a deal out of this, because I don't really know, but uh you go back to the Univision appearance that Obama did, and we put together that montage of questions from the Univision hosts, and they were the first real questions Obama has faced as president.
+There's something else happening out there, and I don't want to make too big a deal out of this because I don't really know.

 They were tough.

-One of the big ones was amnesty, illegal immigration.
+And one of the big ones was amnesty, illegal immigration.

 These people bore in, but you promised.